Chess Psychology: Why We Play Badly When Winning

 Conversion often fails at a single fork.
 A frequent pattern in blown winning positions is the leader rejecting a clean simplifying line in favor of a passive "safe" one.
 Time pressure magnifies this.
 Players who built their edge often used more clock, then face conversion with less time, a setup for choking, the breakdown of automated skills when stress rises.

 These reactions feel responsible.
 Checking every threat looks prudent.
 Avoiding complications seems mature.
 Without balance from continued pressure or clean simplifications, those habits create the stagnant positions where leads die.
 When you notice your inner voice switch from "find the best move" to "do not lose this," pause and reset.
-The mental training hub frames the full curriculum for that reset.
-For deeper work on this, see our guide on mastering emotional detachment.
+The DarkSquares visualization curriculum frames the full reset routine inside structured drills.

 Common mental traps when leading games